Chloejay/anti-tldr/README.md

 <a href="http://james-iry.blogspot.com/2007/09/monads-are-elephants-part-1.html">Monads are Elephants Part 1</a> It talks about using unit and flatMap for Monad concept.
 </li>
 <li>
-<a href="https://www.geekabyte.io/2018/05/thoughts-on-dealing-with-having-another.html">Thoughts On Working With Nested Monad Within The Future Monad In Scala</a> Use sugared `for comprehension`, encode the failure in Future or Monad Transformers with Cats EitherT for monad Future[Either[F, S]].
+<a href="https://www.geekabyte.io/2018/05/thoughts-on-dealing-with-having-another.html">Thoughts On Working With Nested Monad Within The Future Monad In Scala</a> Use sugared <code>for comprehension</code>, encode the failure in Future or Monad Transformers with Cats EitherT for monad <code>Future[Either[F, S]]</code>.
 </li>
 <li>
 <a href="http://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html">Strategic Scala Style: Principle of Least Power</a>